 Therefore, bodybuilders have been using the 16/8 schedule, also known as peak fasting or time-restricted feeding (TRF), for decades.

 However, it is vital to exercise in a fasted state.
-Therefore, it is better to eat after than before workout while intermittent fasting.
+Therefore, it is better to eat after than before a workout while intermittent fasting.

 Given the essential goals of burning fat and activating autophagy for health benefits, this even makes more sense (Schwalm et al. 201513):